JustErikSK/BatMembranes-plugin/README.md

 - [CurseForge] https://www.curseforge.com/minecraft/bukkit-plugins/bat-membranes
 - [Modrinth] https://modrinth.com/plugin/bat-membranes
 2. Drop the file in your server's plugins folder and start your server, plugin will automatically load.

-## Bats have 25% chance to drop 1 membrane and 15% chance to drop 2 membranes by default.
-This can be configured.